 - Sprinkle topping over sweet potato mixture and bake until golden.

-You can absolutely make sweet potato casserole ahead of time.
-Just leave the toppings for when you are ready to bake, as freezing or refrigerating them for extended periods will change their texture.
+This sweet potato casserole recipe is perfect for making ahead of time, freeing up your time and effort on Thanksgiving Day.
+Just prepare the casserole as usual, but without adding any toppings.
 You can refrigerate the casserole with a sheet of plastic directly on the surface of the sweet potato mash for up to five days.
-The plastic helps prevent a skin from forming and stops condensation from seeping into the dish.
+The plastic helps prevent a skin from forming on top and stops condensation from seeping into the dish.

-You can freeze a sweet potato casserole for up to 3 months.
+Sweet potato casserole can be frozen for up to 3 months.
 Line your casserole dish with enough aluminum foil to extend six inches on each side of the dish.
 Add the sweet potato filling and cover with the aluminum overhang.
 Freeze the casserole in the dish.
 Once it has solidified, unfold the aluminum and use it to lift the frozen casserole out of the dish.
 Wrap it in the aluminum again and then in a second layer of plastic.
 Then store in a freezer-safe container.
 Thaw it in your refrigerator overnight before topping it with marshmallows or pecan streusel and baking it.

 First things first- according to the FDA if the casserole has been out at room temperature for more than two hours, you should throw it out.
 I’m just the messenger, so please direct all complaints to the FDA.
-Leftovers are best frozen in single servings in freezer-safe containers.
-Thaw them out in your fridge overnight.
-You should only thaw them once.
+Leftovers can be refrigerated for up to five days or frozen in single servings in freezer-safe containers.
+Thaw the frozen casserole in your fridge overnight before reheating in the microwave.

 Sweet Potato Casserole